STEM Program

 Final Deliverables

 Besides weekly individual reports, the collective project submissions will be split into two phases, one phase every 6 weeks.
-The first phase includes a first draft with a complete insight of the entire outcome of work.
+The first phase includes a first draft with a complete insight into the entire outcome of the work.
 A literature review/introduction and formulation should be completed.
-The results, analyses and conclusions are expected in the final report.
-A recorded 10-15 minutes PowerPoint presentation is also expected with the final project submission.
+The results, analyses, and conclusions are expected in the final report.
+A recorded 10 to 15-minute PowerPoint presentation is also expected with the final project submission.

 Standards of Assessment

-To excel, students must commit to the weekly schedule, submit deliverables on time.
-If missing the deadline, students should request prior permission for extension.
+To excel, students must commit to the weekly schedule and submit deliverables on time.
+If the deadline is missing, students should request prior permission for an extension.
 Students should also attend the weekly meeting.
-Due to the short term, if any difficulties pause the work, the students must immediately reach out to the advisor to come up with quick solutions, facilitate the work and eliminate obstacles.
+Due to the short term, if any difficulties pause the work, the students must immediately reach out to the advisor to come up with quick solutions, facilitate the work, and eliminate obstacles.

 Possible Topics For Final Project